AntennaPod/AntennaPod/.github/ISSUE_TEMPLATE/bug_report.md

 1. Than that
 1. Then

 **Environment**: [Settings you have changed, e.g. Auto Download.
 "Unusual" devices you use, e.g. Bluetooth headphones.
-Do you still use Prestissimo?
 Did you select another media player?]

 **Stacktrace/Logcat**:
 ```